craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Evaluation.md

 - Strengthen authentication with multi-factor authentication (MFA).
 - Conduct regular security awareness training for all staff.
 - Review and update access controls quarterly.
+- **Enhance user experience with clear, tabbed navigation for all major risk and compliance features.**

 *This section provides actionable steps to reduce the project’s risk profile.*